wangxiaotang0906/DeGTA/README.md

 # Graph Triple Attention Networks: A Decoupled Perspective

-> This repository is still on progress.
+> News: This work has been accepted by KDD2025.

 ## Fast overview